PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, yes.
 You are cunning as well, Rattick.
 And far less trustworthy than Samga here."

+> The Wizard says, oh, so they are coming to me.
+Not warriors you say?
+Well then what?
+> Let them come.
+Gives orders that they are not to be disturbed on their way in.
+We will spring a trap a the bottom of the pit.

+"Are you sure that is wise?" asked Rattick.
+Wouldn't it be better for me to take a squad of your magnificent Orc's and relieve these intruders of their lives right now?"

+"And I should trust you, Rattick, with a squad in the heart of my sanctum.
+I think not my greedy friend.
+I trust you, as long as you have no power.
+I could do such a thing and control my creatures, but that would take valuable time from my research.
+As is this tiring conversation.
+Samga, let them through.
+Rattick, leave me to work in peace.
+Interrupt me only when they have reached the lowest level."

+Now everyone get out.

 # He Tries to Buy the Girl #

 >Asarah doesn't want to admit weakness -- Boltac struggles with this -- "It's not weakness let someone love you", he said.